zhenv5/breaking_cycles_in_noisy_hierarchies/README.md

 Social Agony code is from [Tatti](http://users.ics.aalto.fi/ntatti/software.shtml)

 The source code has been put in /agony.
 You have to compile it first.
+To compile it sucessfully, you may have to install some packages.
+Detailes can be viewed at /agony/README.md

 After that run: